hrishi-6887/Accenture/Hackathon/README.md

 **📍 Venue:** Indian Institute of Information Technology (IIIT) Dharwad
 **📅 Date:** 26th–27th October 2024

-Our team was proud to be among the **Top 40 teams** selected in this competitive hackathon.
-The event encouraged us to ideate, prototype, and present our solution to industry experts and mentors.

-**Highlights:**
-- Engaged in strategic problem-solving with a focus on social impact
-- Received valuable feedback from mentors and judges
+Among hundreds of teams, we were proud to be selected in the **Top 40** teams.
+Though we couldn’t proceed to the final round, the experience helped us understand how to approach open-ended problems more effectively and improved our collaborative development process.

+### 🔍 Highlights:
+- Learned how to scope solutions realistically in limited time
+- Tackled practical problems with innovative thinking
+- Strengthened team communication and time management under pressure
-- Networked with innovative minds and learned through peer collaboration
+- Networked with diverse participants and industry experts

 ---